-Class A
+Class Description

-A Class A CDL authorizes the operation of any combination of vehicles with a GCWR of 26,001 or more pounds provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds.
-(Holders of a Group A license may, with any appropriate endorsements, operate all vehicles within Group B and C.)
+Any combination of vehicles with a Gross Combination Weight Rating (GCWR) of 26,001 or more pounds provided the Gross Vehicle Weight Rating (GVWR) of the vehicle(s) being towed is in excess of 10,000 pounds.
+(Holders of a Class A license may also, with any appropriate endorsements, operate all vehicles within Class B and C.)